hanpfei/audio-echo/app/src/main/cpp/oboe/samples/LiveEffect/README.md

 LiveEffect Sample
 ============

-This sample simply loops audio from input stream to output stream to demonstrate the usage of the 2 stream interfaces.
+This sample simply loops src.audio from input stream to output stream to demonstrate the usage of the 2 stream interfaces.

 Screenshots